 3. It really does work to pause and breathe in crisis moments

 Once my husband was back and had strapped a ladder to the carport posts (so it didn’t wash away) we looked at each other, took a deep breath and had a 30 second ‘meeting’ in the hallway about what the plan was.
 We worked as a team getting photos albums into the roof cavity, wrestling the cat into her cat cage, lifting the entire rabbit hutch up on the kitchen bench, grabbing a few clothes for each of the kids, putting my laptop into a dry bag.
 We were relatively calm.
 It was good knowing we had our exit planned and we treated it a bit like a challenge and just did the best we could.

 4. Prepare for the worst, hope for the best

-The most unsettling moment was when we were on the front of the tractor about to head through the deepest stretch of water where the current was strongest (at the end of our driveway just before coming up onto the road surface).
-My husband leaned over and said “If it all goes badly (i.e. if the tractor tips or stalls) I’ve got the cat.
-You just worry about you and try to get to a tree and hold on.”
+The most unsettling moment was on the front of the tractor as we were about to head through the deepest stretch of water where the current was strongest (at the end of our driveway just before coming up onto the road surface).
+My husband leaned over and said, “If it all goes badly (i.e. if the tractor tips or stalls) I’ve got the cat.
+You just worry about you.
+Try to get to a tree and hold on.”

 “Ok”, I thought, and we just prayed that the tractor would keep moving, which it thankfully did.
-Again – I’m just so grateful that we made it out safe and unharmed other than a few bruises and a few scratches from the cat who, for some reason, didn’t appreciate our rescue efforts.
+Again – I’m just so grateful that we made it out safe and unharmed other than a few bruises and some scratches from the cat who, for some reason, didn’t appreciate our rescue efforts!